swisspost/design-system/.changeset/rich-lizards-attack.md

 '@swisspost/design-system-styles': patch
 ---

-fixed a problem where textarea and multiselect had an unexpected heigth when regular size (form-control-rg / form-select-rg) was used.
+Fixed a problem where textarea and multiselect had an unexpected height when regular size (form-control-rg / form-select-rg) was used.